IceHe/lib/mac/initialize.md

 ## Mac App Store

-Some softwares are unavailable on Homebrew-Cask but available on Mac App Store
+Some softwares are unavailable on Homebrew-Cask but available on Mac App Store.

 **Required**